-The Sports & Entertainment Law Journal hosts a write-on competition in the fall, spring, and summer semesters.
+The Sports and Entertainment Law Journal hosts a write-on competition in the fall and spring semesters.

 The write-on competition includes four parts: